oroinc/documentation/commerce/community/contribute.rst

 **php-cs-fixer usage**

-In order to reduce development time and automate part of the code preparation related to the code style fixes, it is suggested to use `PHP Coding Standard Fixer <http://cs.sensiolabs.org/>`_ (or on the `GitHub <https://github.com/FriendsOfPHP/PHP-CS-Fixer>`_) - automated tool that fixes most code style issues in the code.
+In order to reduce development time and automate part of the code preparation related to the code style fixes, it is suggested to use `PHP Coding Standard Fixer <http://cs.sensiolabs.org/>`_ (or in the `GitHub repository <https://github.com/FriendsOfPHP/PHP-CS-Fixer>`_) - automated tool that fixes most code style issues in the code.

 JavaScript Code Style
 ^^^^^^^^^^^^^^^^^^^^^